muritane/coordination-architecture/constraint_discovery.md

 ---

-## Closing Note
+## Closing

 Exploration is how constraints are found.
-Execution is where they matter.
+Execution is where they bind.
 Versioning is how systems remain viable across time.

 Any domain that becomes load-bearing will discover invariants.